 Wait, you just said that rye flour and whole wheat flour are what you recommend!
 And, I do, but just for day one.

 When it comes to sourdough, unbleached, all-purpose flour is its friend.
-Bleaching flour ruins the wild yeast, which is naturally coated on the grain.
+Bleaching flour ruins the wild yeast that is naturally coated on the grain.
 Your sourdough starter thrives on the wild, natural yeast and friendly bacteria from unbleached flour and the air.

-Using bleached flour won’t ruin your starter, but over time it will become less active.
+Using bleached flour won’t ruin your starter, but it will become less active over time.
 If you run out of unbleached, all-purpose flour, you can use bread flour instead.

-Although some people don’t recommend organic flour isn’t recommended for sourdough starters, I used organic rye flour.
-And, I have successfully fed my early starters with organic all-purpose flour.
-However, if you start having problems with your starter: it looks less bubbly and active, try using non-organic flour instead.
+Although some don’t recommend organic flour for feeding sourdough starters, I used organic rye flour to create this starter.
+And I have successfully fed my early starters with organic all-purpose flour.

 This easy sourdough recipe is for a 100 hydration-type starter.
 That means that equal weights of water and flour are used.

 Notice that I said equal weight.
 That’s where the scale comes in handy.
-If you use measuring cups, you’ll use twice as much flour as water since water weighs more than flour.
+If you use measuring cups, you’ll need twice as much flour as water since water weighs more than flour.

 How to make a sourdough starter from scratch